dlt-hub/.github/profile/README.md

   <img width="250" align='left' src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/hacktoberfest.png?raw=true">
 </p>

-### Google Analytics

-use your tools and workflows to analyse your traffic no config and no devs, just business. people and marketers free solution for event analysis first step to data store insight, early KPIs and ROIs of your enterprise automation
+### Early ROI Of Your Enterprise AI Automation

+When they start to deploy next-genaration AI automation enterprises often struggle to understand their ROI.
+From a business perspective they need this ROI to justify further investment and production roll-out.

+At ScaleVector we are able to reverse ETL complex data into Google Analytics.
+This allows our enterprise clients to use their existing tools and workflows.
+On the client side setup does not require any configuration and developers devs, it can be done by the client's marketing team.
+We think of Google Analytics as a free solution for complex event analysis, a first step to a data store with further use cases.

  ---

  <p>
   <img width="250" align='right' src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/hacktoberfest.png?raw=true">
 </p>

-### MB API

-a method to copy MB configuation between instances reading data into notebooks complex analysis and visualisation via MB API relational data for data scientists access to enterprise data automatic REST API
-"keep your notebook, use the data warehouse"
+### "Keep your notebook, use the enterprise data warehouse"

+Data scientists working on AI problems love to work in notebooks such as Jupyter Notebooks or Google Collab.
+At the same time it is difficult to access enterprise data with these tools and common methods such as Pandas.

+At ScaleVector we allow our clients to access their enterprise data in their notebooks via the Metabase API.
+Related problems:
+- complex analysis and visualisation via the Metabase API
+- relational data for data scientists
+- automatic REST API

  ---